Welcome, Guest ( Login )

 Cannot Ship To: OR

 Rare and Unusual!
 The large 7-10" wide dark magenta flowers are held against contrasting variegated deep green foliage that is edged in a narrow band of white and pink and even the buds are intrestingly striped in green and white.
 Summer Carnival Hardy Hibiscus is a rare variegated form of Perennial Hibiscus flowering from summer into early fall with a compact branching habit.
 This is sure to be a fun plant in the garden and landscape!
 Provide a full to mostly sunny location in moist to average moist to wet, moderately fertile soils.
+Caterpillar host: Gray hairstreak.
 Images courtesy of Walter's Gardens, Inc., all rights reserved.
 Item# 12068

 Grows To: 4-5'H x 5-6'W